-- 5. Showering: You may NOT shower with a splint on.
-Getting the splint wet could cause serious problems with the wound.
-If bathing, make sure the splint is safe from water.
-It is recommended you cover the surgical area (dressing) with plastic wrap to avoid it getting wet.
-Do not submerge limb in any water for 4 weeks or incisions completely healed. - 6.
-Brace : You may have been sent home in a fracture boot.
-Wear the boot as instructed and comply with weight bearing precautions.
-If instructed, the boot may be removed for gentle exercises.
-Otherwise, the boot is to remain on except for showering. - 7.
-Weight Bearing You may have been sent home with crutches.
-If instructed (see below), use these crutches at all times unless at complete rest.

-Non-weight bearing for weeks (You may touch your t coes to the floor) Partial weight bearing for weeks ☐ 25% Body Weight □50% Body Weight Full weight bearing after weeks
+REVIG. & ELECTION 5.
+Showering: You may shower on the 3rd day after surgery.
+Place waterproof bandages prior to shower.
+We recommend you cover the surgical area (dressing) with plastic wrap to avoid getting it wet.
+Do not submerge limb for 4 weeks or incisions completely healed in any water.
+6. Knee Brace: You may have been sent home in a hinged knee brace.
+Your brace is set at to degrees of motion.
+Wear the brace for days / weeks, UNLOCKED / LOCKED in full extension when walking, you will need to wear this brace at all times unless instructed otherwise.
+You may unlock at rest or for exercises 7.
+Weight Bearing: You may have been sent home with crutches.
+If instructed (see below), use these crutches at all times unless at complete rest ☐ Non-weight bearing for weeks (you may touch your toes to the floor) ☐ Partial weight bearing for weeks ☐ 25% Body Weight ☐ 50% Body Weight